 - Great judgment.
 Better yet, really great judgment.

-We’re a distributed company with more than 1300 Automatticians in 75+ countries speaking 90+ different languages.
-Our common goal is to democratize publishing so that anyone with a story can tell it, regardless of income, gender, politics, language, or where they live in the world.
+We’re a distributed company with more than 1800 Automatticians in 96 countries speaking 90+ different languages.
+We democratize publishing and commerce so anyone with a story can tell it, and anyone with a product can sell it, regardless of income, gender, politics, language, or country.

 We believe in Open Source and the vast majority of our work is available under the GPL.

-We’re improving diversity in the tech industry.
+We’re improving diversity, equity, and inclusion in the tech industry.
 At Automattic, we want people to love their work and show respect and empathy to all.
 We welcome differences and strive to increase participation from traditionally underrepresented groups.
 Our DEI committee involves Automatticians across the company and drives grassroots change.
 For example, this group has helped facilitate private online spaces for affiliated Automatticians to gather and helps run a monthly DEI People Lab series for further learning.
-DEI is a priority at Automattic, though our dedication influences far more than just Automatticians: We make our products freely available and translate our products into and offer customer support in numerous languages.
+Diversity, Equity and Inclusion is a priority at Automattic, though our dedication influences far more than just Automatticians: We make our products freely available and translate our products into and offer customer support in numerous languages.
 We require unconscious bias training for our hiring teams and ensure our products are accessible across different bandwidths and devices.
 Learn more about our dedication to diversity, equity, and inclusion and our Employee Resource Groups.